Kaanekkaane: Music

-Awards & Nominations
+Awards and nominations

 Release

 The film was not released in theatre due to the COVID-19 pandemic and was directly released on the OTT Platform, SonyLIV on September 17, 2021.
 It was the first Malayalam movie to be premiered through SonyLIV.

 Reception

 The movie opened to generally positive reviews from critics and audiences alike.
 The Times Of India gave a rating of 3.5 on 5 for the movie and commented that, "Kaanekkane is an emotional ride throughout, exploring the scenario from the point-of-view of each of the imperfect characters involved, through its non-linear narration."
 S. R. Praveen of The Hindu wrote that, "The ‘Uyare’ director's latest film works when it patiently unravels its many layers, but spoils it with a convenient stitching-up towards the end".
 Sawmya Rajendran of The News Minute said that, "Kaanekkaane is certainly among the better thrillers to have come out of Malayalam cinema in recent times.
 Within its runtime of just over two hours, Kaanekkaane keeps us on the edge, for the most part, unable to choose which of the characters should triumph."
 Indian Express gave a rating of 3 on 5 for the film and wrote that, "All actors delivered strong performance, Suraj's performance as Paul Mathai was outstanding in the film, which explores how difficult it is to look someone you love in the eye and tell them you have wronged them.

-International Business Times wrote that, "Kaanekkaane is not a classic but a great film that is worth a watch.
-Manu Ashokan has succeeded in portraying human emotions with perfection on screen, and we can expect more from this director in the future and Bobby-Sanjay's script was brilliant, and the writers have sketched each and every character in a perfect manner."
 Pinkvilla rated 3 on 5 for the movie and said that, "The movie engages with its clear, coherent character work, its self-contained moral takeaways and amazing performances and it sheds some light on the darkest pitfalls of human nature that has not been delved with much finesse that sure sheds some light on the dark edges of our souls that stay hidden under the seemingly perfect outside."
 The Firstpost gave a rating of 3.5 on 5 for the movie and said that, "Kaanekkaane is at one level a thriller, but an unconventional addition to that genre since the big reveal comes much before the climax and the heart and soul of Kaanekkaane is Suraj Venjaramoodu who has had an incredible journey in recent years from character artiste to leading man."